 Banks and portfolio managers should consider options of Held to Maturity securities as they offer guaranteed returns and limited risks.
 Financial advice must be taken before assessing the impact on the portfolio.
 This shall require a holistic look at the balance sheet and an understanding of future liquidity needs.
 Specific strategies will also vary depending on the specifications of the portfolio but typically institutions look to reclassify less liquid securities and holdings which are sensitive to an interest rate increase.
 It is advisable to have a blend of AFS and HTM securities in a portfolio making it relatively robust under various situations.

-This has been a guide to Held to Maturity Security.
-Here we have discussed the concept of Held to Maturity Security with the help of example and pros and cons.
+This has been a guide to Held to Maturity Security Examples.
+Here we have discussed the concept of Held to Maturity Security Examples and pros and cons.
 You may also look at the following articles: